List of Outrageous Fortune characters: Wolfgang West

-Wolfgang "Wolf" West (Grant Bowler) is a career criminal in his forties, and is married to Cheryl West when the show begins.
+Wolfgang "Wolf" West (Grant Bowler) is a career criminal in his forties, and the patriarch of the West family.
+He is married to Cheryl West when the show begins.
 Wolf has four children with her: Jethro, Van, Pascalle, and Loretta.
 He also has an illegitimate teenage son, whom Pascalle slept with during her promiscuous years, and a deceased infant daughter with Cheryl.
 At the start of series 1 he is sentenced to prison for four years, provoking Cheryl into trying to turn the family away from crime.
 In series 2 he is released on home detention after Jethro finds evidence that Judd had planted some evidence.
 Wolf walked out on his family halfway through series 2 due to Cheryl's affair with Judd, plus the fallout from the robbery of some motorbike gangs, but ended up coming back at the end of series 3.
 At the end of series 3 and during series 4 he had a relationship with Sheree Greegan, but at the end of series 4 he dumps her to go back to Cheryl, who rejects him.
-He leaves the country and in series 6 is revealed to be in Australia with his brother, Gary Savage.
+He leaves the country and in series 6 is revealed to be in Perth, Australia with his brother, Gary Savage.
 Throughout the show he opposes Cheryl's plan for the family to 'go straight' and repeatedly tries to get his sons (but not his daughters) involved in his criminal enterprises.
 All the West children look up to Wolf to some extent, although less so as the show progresses.

 Van West

-Van West (Antony Starr) is the twin brother of Jethro West, and is approximately 21 when the show begins.
+Van West (Antony Starr) is the twin brother of Jethro West, and is approximately 20 when the show begins.
 He is of below-average intelligence, which his family attribute to his being trapped in a freezer during a childhood game of hide and seek.
 Despite his simple ways, Van is shown to be very caring and fiercely loyal to those whom he loves.
 He is best friends with Munter, and the two start Tool Guys, a handyman business, together.
 He is also Munter's best man at his wedding to Kasey.
 In series 1 Van gets engaged to Draska Doslic, but she changes her mind and runs away from the wedding.
 In series 2 he reunites with his childhood sweetheart Aurora Bay and they become engaged, but she is then killed in a motorbike accident.
 Van becomes extremely depressed and gets back together with Draska, who fakes a pregnancy in order to keep him.
 He later dates his father's ex-girlfriend Sheree Greegan, until she attempts to kill him by staging a house fire, and leaves the country.
 He believes himself to be the father of her twins.
-In series 6 he falls in love, and in the final marries, Elena, a Russian girl he met while doing a course at Unitec.
+In series 6 he falls in love, and in the finale marries, Elena, a Russian girl he met while doing a course at Unitec.